 Surprised and flattered I thanked him for his vote and biked home.

 I’m two weeks into my Masters of Public Health (MPH) and the phrase “hitting the ground running” doesn’t quite cut it.
 Thankfully I enjoy running.
-So far his environment drenched in opportunities to network, listen to and engage with world class speakers, and connect with peers on similarly inspired paths has been invigorating.
+So far this environment drenched in opportunities to network, listen to and engage with world class speakers, and connect with peers on similarly inspired paths has been invigorating.

 To give some context, I’ve lived in Boston, MA now for two weeks.
 I attended a high intensity two day orientation focused on hearing from my Boston University School of Public Health (BUSPH) faculty and diving into the conversation about public health, health disparities, and inequities.
-I moved into (and cleaned) my tiny South End apartment with my to classmate/roommates Aaron and Zhengyi, and then started full-time classes taking up two and a half days each week.
+I moved into (and cleaned) my tiny South End apartment with my two classmate/roommates Aaron and Zhengyi, and then started full-time classes taking up two and a half days each week.